GSA/CorpIT-CloudSandbox/frontend/README.md

 ## Run the app locally

-1. Install ASP.NET Core by following the [Getting Started][] instructions
+1. Install ASP.NET Core .
 + cd into the app directory and then `src/WebApplication`
 + Run `dotnet restore`
 + Run `dotnet run`
 + Access the running app in a browser at <http://localhost:5000>

+It should also work in VS 2017 with the run command.

 ## Building and Pushing to Cloud.gov